sandeshwar/market-pulse-frontend/TIINGO_MIGRATION.md

 - More reliable and consistent market data
 - Better documentation and support
 - More comprehensive API for historical data
-- Support for a wider range of market indices
+- Clear separation between stock data (Tiingo) and market indices data (WSJ)
 - Better performance and reliability

 ## Future Improvements